 Layers are the individual steps you take during the edit process.
 They build on each other, blending from the top and going down.
 Edits or changes on the layers can be minimized/altered through use of masks or layer opacity.

-Think about layers like transparencies on an old overhead projector.
+When you are using layers in Photoshop, think about them like transparencies on an old overhead projector.
 Each transparency can have different pictures or text, then another one laid on top of it with new pictures or text, blending into the layer below it.
 If you change your mind about a word or picture, you simply go to that transparency layer and alter or erase whatever needed.

 Types of Layers